-PyData is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+PyData is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, gender identity and expression, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of conference participants in any form.

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate for any conference venue, including talks.